-The Property and Capital Equipment Policy (Business Policy Manual BPM-407) has been updated.
-Each campus is responsible for maintaining inventory records for all non-expendable, movable property and equipment which has a single item cost of $5,000 or more.
+Under the UM System Property and Capital Equipment Policy (Business Policy Manual BPM-407) each campus is responsible for maintaining inventory records for all non-expendable, movable property and equipment which has a single item cost of $5,000 or more.
 A list is provided to MU Extension semi-annually and units are asked to verify the status and location of the items.

 - Item description

 - Date purchased and price paid

 - Individual to whom the equipment is assigned

 Extension Technology and Computer Support (ETCS) currently tracks computers, monitors, laptops, networked printers, scanners, digital cameras, polycoms, smartboards and projectors that are purchased through them.
 An inventory list is provided annually for update.

 In order to track other items such as PDAs, cameras, etc., we are asking that each program area and fiscal unit self-inventory and then maintain a list of items that were purchased with university funding.
 In the future, items purchased with university funds should be added to the list.
 At a minimum, a yearly accounting of the items would be appropriate.